-Here are some ways a Virtual Assistant can help you sustain and further grow your ministry.
+Here are some ways a virtual assistant can help you sustain and further grow your ministry:

-- A great advantage is that you don’t need to pay taxes for or create a benefits package for a virtual assistant.
+- A virtual assistant can be retained to work on exactly what is needed, for however long is needed.
 Since they are independent contractors, they are solely responsible for their own taxes and benefits.
-You don’t have to worry about payroll taxes, pensions, vacation, holiday, retirement, or other benefits such as medical insurance etc. It’s more cost effective than hiring a full-time employee.
+You don’t have to worry about payroll taxes, pensions, vacation, holiday, retirement, or other benefits such as medical insurance, etc. It’s more cost effective than hiring a full-time employee.

-3. Virtual Assistants are dedicated and committed to their quality of work.
+3. Virtual assistants are dedicated and committed to their quality of work.

-5. Virtual Assistants offer more predictable staffing than volunteers
+5. Virtual assistants offer more predictable staffing than volunteers.

-6. Virtual Assistants use their own office supplies and equipment
+6. Virtual assistants use their own office supplies and equipment.